Ph0enixGh0st/Space-Telegram/README.md

 # Space-Telegram
-The script downloads images from NASA and SpaceX API for further upload into Telegram channel.
+The script downloads images from NASA and SpaceX API for further upload into Telegram channel via Telegram bot.

 ## How to install
 Using GitHub CLI: